bcgov/wps/openshift/README.md

 - Create a primary jenkins server: `oc process -f jenkins.dc.yaml | oc apply -f -`
 - Create a secondary jenkins server: `oc process -f jenkins-secondary.dc.yaml | oc apply -f -`
 - Add GitHub credentials to Jenkins.
 Use type username/password, with a GitHub token as the password.
 The bcgov-csnr-cd account can be used.

+#### Known issues

+- If the Jenkins secondary binds to the PVC's before the primary, the primary is unable to start up, as it requires to be bound 1st.
+If this happens, pause deployments of the secondary and wait for the primary to start up.